Hong Kong at a Glance

 Living in Hong Kong

 On the other hand, living in Hong Kong also means enjoying sheer endless possibilities.
-Hong Kong offers you a great infrastructure, a vibrant nightlife as well as countless entertainment and shopping opportunities.
+Hong Kong offers you a great infrastructure, a vibrant nightlife, as well as countless entertainment and shopping opportunities.
 Moreover, many tend to forget that living there also includes activities such as hiking and rock-climbing in one of the country parks and natural reserves.

 Driving in Hong Kong

-Streets are usually extremely crowded, and traffic jams are a common phenomenon for everybody in Hong Kong.
+Streets are usually extremely crowded, and traffic jams are a common phenomenon for everybody living in Hong Kong.
 Parking spots are nearly impossible to find and very expensive.
-High fuel costs and annual vehicle licensing fees further add to the immense cost of living in Hong Kong.
+Increased fuel costs and annual vehicle licensing fees further add to the immense cost of living in Hong Kong.
 Having a car can be useful, though, if you need to drive your kids to various activities.

 So if you are still keen on using a car while living in Hong Kong despite these possible hurdles, check out our extended articles on Hong Kong Driving Licenses, Traffic Rules, as well as our general introduction to Driving in Hong Kong.

 The cheaper and more comfortable option to get around town is public transport.
 The Hong Kong Mass Transit Railway (MTR), the main artery of life in Hong Kong, has eleven train lines (including the airport express line) across all major districts, with trains running every few minutes.

 Further catering to the needs of expats in Hong Kong, the MRT operates 12 intercity trains across the border to Mainland China travelling as far as Beijing.
 In addition, there are many buses, minibuses and ferries as well as a historic tram line available.
 Light rail services are available as well and mostly serve the New Territories.